Home > Parks

 The Disney Jail

-In order to keep Walt Disney World as magical as it can be for all of the guests, Disney has to remove anyone causing trouble on property.
-Disney has many different secret ways in which they minimize the chance of an incident taking place.
-One of these is the Walt Disney World “jail,” which many guests have shared stories about over the years.
 Both Disneyland and Walt Disney World have a procedure in place that puts guests in a holding area until further assistance can arrive.
-You would be surprised to learn how many undercover cops and security guards are walking around the parks on a daily basis.
+You would be surprised to learn how many undercover cops and security guards walk around the parks daily in normal outfits.
 If you’re doing something stupid, it’s only a matter of time until you get caught.

 Of course, it’s a complete secret where any of these holding areas are at Disney, which is why there’s so much mystery surrounding them.
 You’ll sometimes notice police officers as you enter the parks, as they usually keep a couple on patrol each day.
 Guests are never too far away from officers, who are on hand to ensure everyone is safe throughout their visit.

-What can get you kicked out of a disney park?
+What can get you kicked out of a Disney park?

 Over the years, there have been endless stories shared online for why people have been sent to jail at Disney.
 Of course, there are all of the usual issues that you would find in any major city, but some are more amusing than others.
 Let’s take a look at a few of the things you should never do while visiting Disney unless you are desperate to take a trip to the Disney jail.